 Next, take a common problem your audience faces and highlight the issue.
 What is the worst possible scenario that could occur?
 If you leave your shoes untied you could fall down the stairs and break your arm.
 Being unable to work you’ll end up facing major financial problems.
 You’ll have to sell your precious collection of valuable football stickers.
 Now, that’s a silly example, but in practice, it works.
 The action in that example to get the reader to look at their shoes, from here the content can pivot.
 Selling self-lacing shoes, or maybe non-slip shoes that will never come loose once fastened.

-So, What Is The Point of Content?
+So, What Is The Meaning of Content?

 Content keeps the audience engaged and informed.
 But, it’s also a great way to keep people entertained and motivated.
 Content is all media, and in business, it’s the best tool a marketer can have.
 The word content is just the banner for everything media.
 Content is articles, pictures of your cat, videos of your family, infographics about the recent Brexit breakdowns.
 It’s everything.